 The Historical Society of Princeton headquaters is at Updike Farmstead at 354 Quaker Road.

 Since its founding in 1938, the Historical Society has amassed, recorded, and exhibited a collection of over 40,000 artifacts, manuscripts, photographs, decorative arts objects, artworks, and articles of clothing dating from the 17th century to the present, and has offered a broad range of educational services and activities to local residents, students, scholars, and visitors from around the world.
-Walking tours, lectures, out-of-town trips, education programs for schools and the general public: the Historical Society presents these programs and more throughout the year.
+Walking tours, lectures, education programs for schools and the general public: the Historical Society presents these programs and more throughout the year.
 Every Sunday at 2pm, come join a guided walking tour of downtown Princeton and learn all about Princeton's people, its architecture, and historical moments from an HSP-trained guide.
-Check our calendar for occasional special walking tours, including the Princeton University Architecture tour and the Albert E. Hinds Memorial Walking Tour: African-American Life in Princeton.
+Check our calendar for special walking tours, including the Princeton University Architecture tour and the Albert E. Hinds Memorial Walking Tour: African-American Life in Princeton.
 The Historical Society's lectures and panel discussions feature well-known speakers covering historical topics in Princeton, New Jersey and national history.
-A dedicated group of volunteers organizes trips to cultural institutions throughout the tri-state area.
 A full slate of education programs is available to school children from kindergarten through high school.
-The 90-minute Picturing Princeton program includes a museum tour, a "Learning to Look" portrait activity, and walking tour.
-Students can explore the Princeton History Gallery, learning about the Battle of Princeton, Woodrow Wilson, Princeton University, and Albert Einstein.
+The Picturing Princeton program includes a walking tour and an optional classroom pre-visit or field trip to Updike Farmstead.

 The Historical Society also collaborates on exhibitions at other cultural institutions in Princeton, including NEIGHBORHOOD PORTRAIT: Documenting the Witherspoon-Jackson Community at the Paul Robeson Center for the Arts of the Arts Council of Princeton and an exhibition of vintage photographs at the Charles Schwab office at 132 Nassau Street.

 At the heart of the Society's ability to serve the community are its important museum and library collections.
 Used by scholars, students, genealogists, architects, local business people, and the general public, the collections document daily life in Princeton from early settlement through the 20th century.
 Items include furniture, paintings, clothing, household objects, photographs, maps, and manuscripts, and range from a 1760s tanner's account ledger to a silver boudoir set owned by the daughter of Grover Cleveland.
 The Society's Einstein Furniture Collection includes 65 pieces of furniture owned and used by Albert Einstein while he lived in Princeton from 1933 to 1955.
 The Society's library and photo archives comprise more than 38,000 manuscripts, photographs, glass-plate negatives, maps, and architectural drawings.
 The extensive manuscript holdings include the papers of the Stockton and Olden families, two of the town's founding families; the papers of pioneering geologist Arnold Guyot; and the records of local organizations such as the Friendship Club, an early 20th-century African-American women's civic group.

 Bainbridge House was the headquarters of the Historical Society of Princeton from 1967 through 2015.
 Built in 1766 by Job Stockton, a prosperous tanner and cousin of Richard Stockton, signer of the Declaration of Independence, Bainbridge House is one of the oldest surviving buildings in Princeton and one of the area's best preserved examples of mid-Georgian architecture.
 Located on Nassau Street, the town's busiest and most historic thoroughfare, it is situated directly across from Princeton University.
 Bainbridge House has been home to several Stockton families; it was the birthplace of William Bainbridge, hero of the War of 1812; in 1783 it was listed as providing accommodations for the Continental Congress; during the late 19th century it served as a boarding house for university students; and for more than fifty years it was home to the public library.
-The exterior of Bainbridge House was restored by the Historical Society in 1969 to its original 18th-century appearance.
-Nearly 70% of the original interior woodwork remains, including original paneled walls and flooring.
-With the exception of circa 1814 alterations to the main parlor and a late 19th-century addition at the rear of the house, almost all of the 1766 structure remains.
-From 1991-1992, Bainbridge House underwent a complete renovation, with the addition of new structural supports, climate controls, new electrical work, and upgraded safety and security features.
-The interior trim was restored to original paint colors, the pine flooring was refinished, and portions of the brick facade were replaced with 18th-century bricks and repainted.
-An exterior ramp was installed in front of the house.
-In 1967, the Historical Society established its headquarters in Bainbridge House, one of the finest surviving examples of Georgian architecture in the area, and since that time the building has served the public as both a museum and library.
-Its main floor comprises temporary and permanent exhibition spaces and a museum shop.
-The second and third floors house the library and photographic archives, as well as administrative offices and meeting rooms.
-The facilities of Bainbridge House also serve as an information center and the headquarters for the Society's far-reaching programs.
-Visitors are welcome at Bainbridge House from 12 to 4pm Wednesday through Sunday.

 The Updike Farmstead

 The Historical Society of Princeton purchased the six-acre Updike Farmstead from the estate of Stanley Updike in 2004, and in 2016 the Society relocated its headquarters there.
-The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage, garden sheds and chicken coops.
+The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage and garden sheds.
 After the purchase, careful plans were laid for the rehabilitation of the late 18th/early 19th century farmhouse and related sitework to accommodate expanded operations for the Historical Society.
 With initial support for the purchase of the Farmstead from the New Jersey Green Acres Program and the Mercer County Open Space Preservation Board, the Historical Society also received funding from the New Jersey Cultural Trust and from the New Jersey Historic Trust as well private foundations, corporations, and very generous individuals.
 The Historical Society partnered with the Princeton architectural firm of Farewell Mills Gatsch on the farmhouse rehabilitation from fall 2009 through 2010.
-Visitors are welcome at the Updike Farmstead from 12 to 4 pm every Wednesday and Saturday, starting February 1, 2012.
+Updike Farmstead will be open to the public from 12 - 4 pm, Wednesday through Sunday.
+Admission is $4 (free for HSP Members).

-Since 1989, the Historical Society of Princeton has recognized extraordinary efforts toward historic preservation in Princeton Borough and Princeton Township through its annual Preservation Awards.
+Since 1989, the Historical Society of Princeton has recognized extraordinary efforts toward historic preservation in Princeton through our Preservation Awards.
 Past award winners have included the homeowners of such residences as Westland and Tusculum; local government agencies, including the State Division of Parks and Forestry; and educational institutions such as Princeton University and Princeton Theological Seminary.